D-A-W-N/Schaukel-Experiment-Redesign/README.md

 What things you need to install the software and how to install them

+[Arduino StandardFirmata](https://github.com/firmata/arduino) - Firmata is a protocol for communicating with microcontrollers from software on a host computer.

 ```
-[Arduino StandardFirmata](https://github.com/firmata/arduino) - Firmata is a protocol for communicating with microcontrollers
 latest NodeJS
 latest npm
 ```